jlinoff/pam/README.md

 But there are a cases when you need a password that must be typed in manually like the login password for a computer that does not use biometric scanning or a key FOB.
-In those cases it is beneficial to have a password that is easy to remember and easy to type because you cannot accesss a password management system _before you login_.
+In those cases it is beneficial to have a password that is secure, easy to remember and easy to type because you cannot accesss a password management system _before you login_.

 I call passwords of this type _memorable_ passwords.
 They are composed of common lower case English words with an optional prefix, an